Gradient Estimates For $\Delta u + a(x)u\log u + b(x)u = 0$ and its Parabolic Counterpart Under Integral Ricci Curvature Bounds: Introduction

 where $(M, g)$ is a complete and $\dim(M)\geq 3$, and obtained some gradient bounds for the case $a<0$ is a constant.
 Yang \cite{Yang} considered the following

 where $a$ and $b$ are two real numbers, and improves the estimate of \cite{Ma} and extends it to the case $a>0$ and $M$ is of any dimension.
 Moreover, in \cite{Yang} and \cite{C-C*} they studied

-and derive a local gradient estimate for the positive solution of the parabolic equation defined on complete noncompact manifolds with a fixed metric and curvature locally bounded below.
+and derived a local gradient estimate for the positive solution of the parabolic equation defined on complete noncompact manifolds with a fixed metric and curvature locally bounded below.
 For more results on gradient estimates of some related nonlinear equations, we refer to \cite{HM, LY, ML, PWW, PWW1, Wj} and references therein.
 Note that the above gradient estimates were proved provided the Ricci curvature is bounded from below and the main tool is maximum principle.

-As for integral Ricci curvature bounds(see definitions below), it's well-known that after P. Petersen and G.F.
-Wei in \cite{PW2} introduced the refined concept of integral Ricci curvature condition, there have been abundant results about it.
+On the other hand, there have been some results on gradient estimates under assumptions on integral Ricci curvature bounds(see definitions below) since P. Petersen and G.F.
+Wei in \cite{PW2} introduced the refined concept on integral Ricci curvature condition.
 For the gradient estimates, at the very beginning P. Petersen and G.F.
 Wei in Theorem 3.3 of \cite{PW2} proved a type of gradient estimate for positive harmonic functions on a geodesic ball $B(x,r)$ under some integral Ricci curvature bounds and noncollapsed $M$.
 In 2018, Dai, Wei and Zhang in \cite{DWZ} obtained the above result for positive harmonic functions without assuming $M$ is non-collapsed by proving a powerful local Sobolev embedding inequality.
 Q.S.
-Zhang and M. Zhu \cite{ZZ, ZZ*} also derived a Li-Yau type gradient estimate under the integral Ricci curvature bounds introduced by Petersen and Wei \cite{PW1, PW2}.
+Zhang and M. Zhu \cite{ZZ, ZZ*} also derived a Li-Yau type gradient estimate for the heat kernel of a heat equation under the integral Ricci curvature bounds introduced by Petersen and Wei \cite{PW1, PW2}.
 Recently, W. Wang in \cite{W} generalizes the gradient estimates for the heat equation $u_t=\Delta u$ in \cite{ZZ, ZZ*} to the case $u_t=\Delta u + au\log u$ where $a$ is a constant.

-Among the above gradient estimates, the local Sobolev inequality and the corresponding De Giorgi-Nash-Moser iteration play the crucial role.
+It is worthy to point out that the local Sobolev inequality and the corresponding De Giorgi-Nash-Moser iteration plays the crucial role on their proofs of the above gradient estimates.
 For earlier work, we refer to W. Ding and Y. Wang \cite{DiW}, Y. Wang \cite{Wy} and D. Yang \cite{Yd}.
-For instance, Y. Wang \cite{Wy} has ever shown that a manifold is non-collapsing if its Sobolev constant is of a positive lower bound.
+For instance, Y. Wang \cite{Wy} has ever shown that a complete manifold is of at least Euclidean volume growth (and hence non-collapsing) if its Sobolev constant is of a positive lower bound.